biojava/biojava.github.io/_wikis/RCSB_Viewers:Developer_Environment.md

 Linux & Windows

 <dd>
-The MBT lib needs the JAI jars to build - these are provided by default in the Mac JDK, but not on Linux and Windows.
+The MBT lib needs the JAI and vecmath jars to build - these are provided by default in the Mac JDK, but not on Linux and Windows.
 To add them:

 -   Right-click on the 'RCSB MBT Libs' project and select 'Build Path/Configure Build Path' from the drop-down.
 -   Expand the 'Jai' entry (ignore the versioned entries, they are there for backup purposes) and select the <em>jai\_codec.jar</em> and
     <em>jai\_core.jar</em> entries.
-On pressing ok, these will be added
+Also, select the *vecmath.jar*
-    to the path list.
+    entry.
+On pressing ok, these will be added to the path list.
 -   Nothing further needs to be done.

 <dt>